banbar/SpaceTimeCube/README.md

 ---
 **Example**

-Assume maximum distance along the *x*-axis to be 1248 metres.
+Assume maximum distance between two points along the *x*-axis is 1248 metres.

 1. **Size** parameter $\eta_x = 50$: The length of a cell on the *x*-axis would be 24.96 metres.
 2. **Interval** parameter $\Delta x = 100$ metres, then there would be 12 cells on the *x*- axis each having a length of 104 metres.
 This approximation was realised in order to minimise the edge effect.